-All you need to know about Modi's swearing-in ceremony
+PM Narendra Modi's Swearing-in Ceremony: Date, Time, Venue, Guests, Cuisines– All You Need you to Know

 A highlight of the dinner will be the signature 'Dal Raisina' that is already being cooked.
 This speciality of Rashtrapati Bhavan takes 48 hours to cook and the process started on Tuesday night.

-Where to watch?
+Modi's swearing-in ceremony Live Telecast- Where to watch?

 Live telecast of the swearing-in ceremony of Prime Minister Narendra Modi and Union Council of ministers can be seen on all Doordarshan channels on May 30 from 6.30 pm.